 3. Prep for the New

-Follow the manufacturer’s instructions for installing the vanity.
+Follow the manufacturer’s instructions for how to install the new bathroom vanity.
 Usually, you’ll want to measure and mark the position on the wall for the vanity’s height and width.
 Locate studs.
 If the vanity doesn’t have an open back, measure and mark the plumbing locations and cut out pipe holes with a hole saw.

 4. Install the New Vanity